koush/AnyKernel/README.md

 Optional supported binaries which may be placed in /tools to enable built-in expanded functionality are as follows:
 * `mkbootfs` - for broken recoveries, or, booted flash support for a script/app via bind mount to /tmp (deprecated/use with caution)
 * `flash_erase`, `nanddump`, `nandwrite` - MTD block device support for devices where the `dd` command is not sufficient
-* `pxa-unpackbootimg`, `pxa-mkbootimg` - Samsung/Marvell PXA1088/PXA1908 boot.img format variant support
 * `dumpimage`, `mkimage` - DENX U-Boot uImage format support
 * `mboot` - Intel OSIP Android image format support
-* `unpackelf` - Sony ELF kernel.elf format support, repacking as AOSP standard boot.img for unlocked bootloaders
+* `unpackelf`, `mkbootimg` - Sony ELF kernel.elf format support, repacking as AOSP standard boot.img for unlocked bootloaders
-* `elftool`, `unpackelf` - Sony ELF kernel.elf format support, repacking as ELF for older Sony devices
+* `elftool` (with `unpackelf`) - Sony ELF kernel.elf format support, repacking as ELF for older Sony devices
-* `mkmtkhdr` - MTK device boot image section headers support
+* `mkmtkhdr` (with `unpackelf`) - MTK device boot image section headers support for Sony devices
 * `futility` + `chromeos` test keys directory - Google ChromeOS signature support
 * `BootSignature_Android.jar` + `avb` keys directory - Google Android Verified Boot (AVB) signature support
-* `blobpack` - Asus SignBlob signature support
-* `dhtbsign` - Samsung/Spreadtrum DHTB signature support
 * `rkcrc` - Rockchip KRNL ramdisk image support

 ## // Instructions ##

-1. Place zImage in the root (dt or dtb, and/or dtbo should also go here for devices that require custom ones, each will fallback to the original if not included)
+1. Place Image.gz-dtb in the root (separate dt, dtb or recovery_dtbo, and/or dtbo should also go here for devices that require custom ones, each will fallback to the original if not included)

 2. Place any required ramdisk files in /ramdisk and modules in /modules (with the full path like /modules/system/lib/modules)